yuurahz/yuurahz/README.md

 ## 📝 Quote of the Day

-> *"Bear sorrows and calamities patiently, otherwise you will never be happy."*
+> *"Knowledge is of two kinds: that which is absorbed and that which is heard.
+And that which is heard does not profit if it is not absorbed."*
 >
 > **— Ali ibn Abi Talib (R.A)**

-<sub>Updated on October 08, 2025</sub>
+<sub>Updated on October 09, 2025</sub>

 </div>
 <!-- QUOTE:END -->